My current labour of love…. my PhD on Collective Intelligence funded by the Economic and Social Research Council of the UK:

-Brexit, Trump’s rise to power and developments in Catalonia show desires for political self-determination interacting with the pros and cons of digital life, creating issues of urgent public interest, inspiring hope as well as fear.
+Brexit, Trump’s rise to power and developments in Catalonia show a matrix of desires around self-governance, independence, sovereignty and populism (Moffitt, 2020).
+These desires interact with the pros and cons of digital life, creating issues of urgent public interest, inspiring hope as well as fear.
 The duration of my PhD research has spanned the evolution of these events, and I believe “collective intelligence” theory and practice is useful in analysing both current events as well as options going forward.

-In particular, I believe the way “collective intelligence” is enacted in the participation work of Barcelona City Council (the site of my PhD fieldwork) and related “technopolitical” researcher-activist networks, can help us unpack what self-determination entails in a combined online-offline world, and how it can be deconstructed in terms of different types of sovereignties, self-organisation, authorship and political participation – all of which helps specify and distinguish between political discourses and practical options going forward.
+I believe the way “collective intelligence” is enacted in the participation work of Barcelona City Council (the site of my PhD fieldwork) and related “technopolitical” researcher-activist networks, can help us unpack what self-governance looks like in a combined online-offline world.
+In particular, how self-governance can be freshly re-imagined in a more practice-based way as a form of collective intelligence.
+And how it can be deconstructed into components of political participation, sovereignties, self-organisation, authorship and technologies.
+All of which helps specify and distinguish between political discourses and practical options going forward.
 In the words of Xabier Barandiaran, the co-founder of Barcelona City’s participatory democracy platform Decidim [“We Decide” in Catalan; Decidim, 2019], remembering that Catalonia has also been through an independence referendum recently:

 Here we have to talk about sovereignties in plural because if not, the debate only centres on territorial identity.
 The nation-state-centred-sovereignty debate in a globalised world is quite empty and sterile … what use is a sovereign country if the people then cannot decide how to transform their city or if democracy stops when the establishment is affected?

 The primary medium for fieldwork was video, within a quasi-participatory video approach.
-I am currently working through the fieldwork material, and integrating research ethics into a consensual editing process, in order to produce the publicly available PhD thesis which will include audio-visual pieces as well as the written word.
-Analytically, I am now focused on establishing an ontological framework, working with audio-visual aspects of ontology such as sound and movement, and cross-referencing with a set of literature, some of which is authored by academics who are also actors in Decidim (Tecnopolitica, 2019).
-In parallel, I am carrying out an initial review of how the fieldwork responds to the research questions, and considering any adjustments to the analytical path going forward.
-For example, one of my research questions focused on collective problem-solving, including its limitations, and whilst I am working through the fieldwork with this question in mind, I am aware the profile of this research question within the final thesis will vary according to the thrust of the PhD results overall.
+I am currently working through the fieldwork material, and integrating research ethics into a consensual editing process, creating the building blocks for the eventual PhD thesis which will include audio-visual pieces as well as the written word.
+Analytically, I am now focused on establishing an ontological framework, working with audio-visual aspects of ontology such as sound and movement, cross-referencing with a set of literature, some of which is authored by academics who are also actors in Decidim (Tecnopolitica, 2019).
 Linking with self-organised learning communities online (which are themselves examples of collective intelligence), I am attempting to teach myself Gephi (a network visualisation programme) and Nvivo (a qualitative research tool) to make the analysis more precise (Gephi, 2019; Nvivo, 2019).

 Barcelona is the place where I have seen “collective intelligence” used most substantially and most positively by a wide range of actors, and it is a key idea in the current Barcelona City Plan which aims to mobilise technological potential to make city structures more “porous” to people living in the area, thereby nurturing citizen engagement and participation.
 Decidim already engages in practical problem-solving for issues such the existence of fake accounts (/bots), and governance communities are nurtured to defend meaning and values within these politically ambiguous technologies (Metadecidim, 2019).
 As my PhD is part of an Ibero-Latin American programme, and I wanted to keep a constructive applied approach for my research, I selected Barcelona as the site of my main PhD fieldwork.